The Naomi Osaka fiasco is a sign that we're nowhere near finished with work on mental health - KESQ

 Meanwhile, Covid restrictions have exacerbated the stresses for traveling tennis pros.
 Before players even hit the court, there’s a seemingly endless list of testing, travel restrictions, quarantining and social bubbles to adhere to, said Daria Abramowicz, sports psychologist to Polish player, Iga Swiatek.

-This tightly restricted environment “really effects relationships, it effects stress levels, it effects emotional well being in general,” according to Abramowicz.
+This tightly restricted environment “really affects relationships, it affects stress levels, it affects emotional well being in general,” according to Abramowicz.

 She added that “we’ve never seen this much retirement, withdrawals from tournament, injuries, tension,” which Abramowicz put down to a “Covid effect” on tennis.